View Old Iron Talk Podcast

 Pioneer Activities:

--- rope making, butter churning, craft projects, wool spinning, weaving, sheep sheering, blacksmithing, grooming, ironing, killing and dressing chickens.
+-- rope making, butter churning, craft projects, wool spinning, weaving, sheep shearing, blacksmithing, grooming, ironing, killing and dressing chickens

 Cooking: